CodeEditorLand/LandWebviewUiToolkit/CONTRIBUTING.md

 ```
 git add .
-git commit -m "Detailed description of your changes."
+git ecommit -m "Detailed description of your changes."
 ```

 ### Pull any upstream changes